adlnet/experience-xapi-vocabulary-primer/vocabulary_properties/properties_for_relating_terms_between_different_vo.md

-## Properties for relating terms between different vocabularies: {#properties-for-relating-terms-between-different-vocabularies}
+## Properties for relating terms between different vocabularies {#properties-for-relating-terms-between-different-vocabularies}

 **skos:broadMatch** is just like **skos:broader** (in fact, it is a sub property) but is intended for use between different vocabularies, and as such is appropriate for use by anyone, which applies to all the ‘Match’ properties.